xendit/xenissuing-android/README.md

 # Xenissuing

 This SDK comprises of the following modules :
-- XenCrypt: this module handles encryption between XenIssuing and your Android application.
+- XenIssuing: this module handles encryption between XenIssuing and your Android application.

-## XenCrypt
+## XenIssuing

-XenCrypt is a module to help you set up encryption between XenIssuing and your application.
+XenIssuing is a module to help you set up encryption between XenIssuing and your application.

 ### Requirements

-To be able to use XenCrypt, you will need to use a private key provided by Xendit.
+To be able to use XenIssuing, you will need to use a private key provided by Xendit.

 It includes several methods:
 - `generateSessionId` will encrypt a session key randomly generated used for asymmetric encryption with Xenissuing.